AddyRdz/js-muscle-memory/README.md

 }
 ```
 ### Task 4: Conditional Muscle Memory
-Practice typing the syntax for conditionals. **Type each snippet 10 times each to
+- Goal: Practice typing the syntax for conditionals.
+- Task: Type each snippet 10 times each to
-burn the muscle memory into your typing fingers!** Be sure to use proper spacing and
+burn the muscle memory into your typing fingers!
+- Note: Be sure to use proper spacing and
 indentation, type it **exactly** as shown below.
-Run the code after each time to make
-sure it runs.
-You'll realize how easy it is to forget parentheses or braces.
+- Note: You'll realize how easy it is to forget parentheses or braces.
 Syntax
 errors like this will cause your code to be totally misunderstood by the computer.
-Practice, practice, practice!

 ```js
 let num = 11; // feel free to change the value of this variable if (num > 5) {